 Neither of these ingredients are necessary in order to make a delicious eggless pecan pie, perfect for any season!

 Corn Syrup Substitutions

-So, this pecan pie doesn’t have any corn syrup, what do I use instead?
+So, this is a no corn syrup pecan pie so what do I use instead?

 Maple syrup of course!